Mailu/Mailu/docs/database.rst

 ==============================

 By default Mailu uses a SQLite database.
-Recently, we have changed the internals of Mailu to enable the support of alternative database solutions.
-At this moment we have only included the possibility to use a Postgresql database.
+Recently, we have changed the internals of Mailu to enable the support of alternative database solutions as postgresql and mysql/mariadb.
 This functionality should still be considered experimental!

 Mailu Postgresql
 ----------------